 9.2.1, 9.3.2 and 9.4.1 in recognition of the components of natural character.
 Policy 1.6: In assessing the appropriateness of subdivision, use or development in coastal and freshwater environments regard shall be had to the ability to restore or rehabilitate natural character in the area subject to the proposal.
 Any residual impact on natural character will naturally rehabilitate on removal of the farm.
 Policy 1.7: To adopt a precautionary approach in making decisions where the effects on the natural character of the coastal environment, wetlands, makes and rivers (and their margins) are unknown.
 The effects of this application are not unknown and are discussed elsewhere in the assessment of environmental effects.
 A precautionary approach is not justified.
-Ch 4, 4.3, Obj 1: The protection of significant indigenous flora and fauna (including trout and salmon) and their habitats from the adverse effects of use and development Policy 1.2: Avoid, remedy or mitigate the adverse effects of land and water use on areas of significant ecological value. - Ch 5, 5.3, Obj 1: Management of the visual quality of the Sounds and protection of outstanding natural features and landscapes from inappropriate subdivision, use and development Policy 1.1: Avoid, remedy and mitigate adverse effects of subdivision, use and development, including activities and structures, on the visual quality of outstanding natural features and landscapes, identified according to criteria in Appendix One.
+Ch 4, 4.3, Obj 1: The protection of significant indigenous flora and fauna (including trout and salmon) and their habitats from the adverse effects of use and development Policy 1.2: Avoid, remedy or mitigate the adverse effects of land and water use on areas of significant ecological value.
+The effect of the marine farm on the adjacent area will not have any effect on the flora and fauna of this area.
+King Shags are addressed in section 10.0 of this AEE.
+Ch 5, 5.3, Obj 1: Management of the visual quality of the Sounds and protection of outstanding natural features and landscapes from inappropriate subdivision, use and development Policy 1.1: Avoid, remedy and mitigate adverse effects of subdivision, use and development, including activities and structures, on the visual quality of outstanding natural features and landscapes, identified according to criteria in Appendix One.
 The effects of the application on the landscape will be the same as the current permitted activity and the effects are not likely to impact on the values which contribute to the landscape.
 Ch 6, 6.1.2, Obj 1: Recognition and provision for the relationship of Marlborough's Maori to their culture and traditions with their ancestral lands, waters, sites, waahi tapu and other taonga.
 Policies 1.1-1.5 In preparing this application, the applicant has had regard to the Statutory Acknowledgments and has reviewed the statements of association for each iwi.
-No areas of conflict have been identified by the applicant.
-An initial letter has been sent to all Iwi identifying the site prior to the application being submitted
+An initial letter/e-mail has been sent to all lwi identifying the site prior to the application being submitted and a meeting planned with relevant iwi.